Grow a Beautiful Basketful of

 Some fruits are round, some are heart-shaped.
 All are big, delicious and juicy!

 "I remember saying, "What are you guys doing here?"
-The exact shape and size as Black Mamba, but this gorgeous red color.
+Same shape and size as Black Mamba, but this gorgeous red color.

 Their flavor was heavenly!
 Made the best dang tomato sandwich I ever had.
 Classic old time, rich yummy tomatoes with a sensuous mouth-feel and exquisite flavors that explode in your mouth!